piotrpsz/client-server/README.md

 # Client - Server
-Communication between client and swerver in Rust
+Encrypted communication between client and server in Rust